MicrosoftDocs/cpp-docs/docs/dotnet/outline-of-changes-cpp-cli.md

   - "zh-tw"
 ---
 # Outline of Changes (C++/CLI)
-This outline shows you examples of some of the changes in the language from Managed Extensions for C++ to [!INCLUDE[cpp_current_long](../dotnet/includes/cpp_current_long_md.md)].
+This outline shows you examples of some of the changes in the language from Managed Extensions for C++ to Visual C++.
 Follow the link that accompanies each item for more information.

 ## No Double Underscore Keywords
  The double underscore in front of all keywords has been removed, with one exception.
 Thus, `__value` becomes `value`, and `__interface` becomes `interface`, and so on.
 To prevent name clashes between keywords and identifiers in user code, keywords are primarily treated as contextual.